alfusinigoj/typescript-cli/README.md

 npm test
 ```

-🧪 Spike Outcome
+## Spike Outcome
-✅ Confirmed: TypeScript can be authored as a CLI and built into a real executable with no external runtime dependencies using pkg, tested in MacOS.
+✅ Confirmed that TypeScript can be authored as a CLI and built into a real executable with no external runtime dependencies using pkg, tested in MacOS.